 Changing conversations and culture around kids and technology to include more positives.
 We envision a movement where youth and adults work together to #UseTech4Good.

 If we ever needed a village to raise our children it is now.

-EPIK was created with one purpose in mind: to unite parents and youth, non-profits, businesses, government entities and educational institutions to help create a deliberate digital generation.
+EPIK was created with one purpose in mind: to foster collaborative conversations and efforts involving parents and youth, non-profits, businesses, government entities, educational institutions, faith-based organizations, and others to help create a positive digital culture.